 But despite this incredible progress, every year, more than 19 million children in lower income countries still miss out on a full course of the most basic vaccines.
 All of God’s precious children deserve a childhood free from disease and poverty, and Gavi’s work is an important part of making that a reality.

-In June 2020, global leaders will once again come together and pledge to support Gavi's work.
 The United States has consistently been a leader and must again pledge to continue supporting this cost-effective, efficient way to reduce mortality and especially end preventable maternal and child deaths.
 The Administration recommended full support for Gavi’s work in the President’s Budget Request, and now we need Congress to affirm that commitment.

 Act today: Ask your legislators to strengthen health systems and combat the preventable deaths of children around the world by supporting Gavi, the Vaccine Alliance.

 Date Introduced: February 21, 2020

 Number of Cosponsors: 21

 Date Introduced: February 27, 2020